Artem-Monkiewicz/MonPyPass/README.md

 ---

 ## 🛠️ Future Enhancements
-- Add password strength validation.
 - Integrate with a local database to save and manage passwords.
 - Build a GUI version for an even better user experience.

 ---

 ## 📦 Requirements
-- Python 3.8 or later.
-- Standard Python libraries (`random`, `string`).
+- The project does not require external libraries

 ---